rdkcentral/firebolt-apis/requirements/specifications/lifecycle/presentation.md

 loading screens to end users when an app is going to be activated.
 Loading Screens may be rendered either by the platform, the app, or both, depending on Capability configuration.

+Proposal:

+If an app has the `xrn:firebolt:capability:presentation:loading-screen` capability, it **MAY** be made visible any time from the beginning of activate() transition and **MUST** be made visible no later than the end.

+If an app does not have the `xrn:firebolt:capability:presentation:loading-screen` capability, it **MUST** be made visible at the end of the activate() transition.

 ### 5.1.
 Platform-provided Loading Screen